Gesellschaft mit beschränkter Haftung, GmbH (Private company with limited liability)

 Capital gains – Generally, capital gains are treated as ordinary income and subject to the standard rates.
 Capital gains from the sale of investments in other corporations may be exempt from corporation and trade taxes.
 However, 5% of the capital gains are added back to taxable income as non-deductible expenses.

 Dividends – Dividends received are exempt from corporate tax provided that the recipient entity holds at least 10% of the shareholdings.
-For trade tax purposes, in addition of the 10% shareholding, other requirements must be met, such as an active income test for dividends from foreign-sources.
+For trade tax purposes, in addition to the 10% shareholding, other requirements must be met, such as an active income test for dividends from foreign sources.
 Portfolio dividends or dividends from securities held for trading are treated as ordinary income and taxed at standard rates.

 5% of the tax-free gross dividend is added back to taxable income as non-deductible expenses.

 Interests – Interests received are subject to corporate and trade taxes at standard rates.

 Royalties – Royalties received are subject to corporate and trade taxes at standard rates.

 Withholding Taxes – Dividends paid to non-residents are subject to 25% withholding tax (26.375% including solidarity surcharge).
 However a 40% refund for non-resident corporations is usually available, being an effective tax rate of 15.825% unless the rate is reduced due to a tax treaty, or dividends qualify for a tax exemption under the EU parent-subsidiary directive.

 Interests from publicly traded debt, interests from financial institutions, convertible bonds and certain interests from profit participating loans paid abroad are subject to a 26.375% withholding tax unless the rate is reduced under a tax treaty or the EU interests and royalties directive applies.

 Royalties paid to non-residents are subject to a 15.825% withholding tax unless reduced due to a tax treaty or the EU interests and royalties directive applies.